AI for Startup Leaders

 Enter your email to get the full pdf version to your inbox.

-CEOs are demanding AI adoption, but the results, for many, have been disappointing.
-MIT's State of AI in Business 2025 report found that despite $30 billion in enterprise spending on generative AI, 95% of organizations are seeing no measurable return.
+CEOs have been waiting for AI to become business-ready after years of disappointing results.
+MIT's State of AI in Business report found that despite $30 billion in enterprise spending on generative AI, 95% of organizations saw no measurable return.

 While tools like ChatGPT and Claude have been piloted by over 80% of organizations, they primarily enhance individual productivity rather than driving business transformation.